yousty/pg_eventstore/docs/linking_events.md

 ## Linking single event

-To create a link on an existing event, you need to have a stream where you want to link that event to and you need to have an event, fetched from the database:
+You can create a link to an existing event.
+Next example demonstrates how you can link an existing event from another stream:

 ```ruby
 class SomethingHappened < PgEventstore::Event